quetz-al/quetzal/README.rst

   so you either save them as manual notes, text files, or some database that gives you the flexibility to quickly adapt its structre.

-  Using the Quetzal API and a short Python code, you automate the upload and safe storage of the study files, associate the metadata of these files while having the liberty to set and modify the metadata structure as you see fit.
+  Using the Quetzal API, you automate the upload and safe storage of the study files, associate the metadata of these files while having the liberty to set and modify the metadata structure as you see fit.

 In brief, Quetzal offers the following main features: